How Much do Crutches Cost in 2023?

 If you’ve been in a severe accident or recently undergone lower body surgery, you’ve probably considered crutches.
-While hospitals usually provide them while you’re there, once you get out you’re generally on your own.
-Considering that they’re one of the few types of mobility aids that help people go from place to place if their limbs are injured, it’s understandable that you’d wonder: How much do crutches cost?
+While hospitals usually provide them while you’re there, you’re generally on your own once you get out.
+Considering that they’re one of the few mobility aids that help people go from place to place if their limbs are injured, it’s understandable that you’d wonder: How much do crutches cost?

 Generally, a pair of underarm crutches (or axillary crutches) cost between $20 and $50, whereas forearm crutches (or elbow crutches) cost between $30 and $200.
 However, this depends on the style, material, and design of the crutches you are interested in.

 If you want a simple pair of lightweight aluminum underarm crutches like the ones provided in most hospitals, a budget of $40 should get you a pair that is of reasonable quality and fits your needs.

 However, if you’re looking for a more durable, lightweight, or bariatric-friendly pair, you need to consider a few more things.
 Thankfully, we’ve devised a simple guide that will tell you everything you need to know: How many different types of crutches cost, where to buy them, and the qualities you need to watch out for.

 In This Article

 The Usual Costs of Different Types of Crutches

 Crutches are the most common form of walking aid for those who have a temporary injury.
 They’re affordable, portable, and familiar.
 Despite that, they’re still a great medical tool that can greatly aid those after surgery.
 The main benefit of crutches is that they can help you balance yourself while you go about your day.
 This stability prevents pressure from stressing your feet or legs by transferring it to your arms.